Deutsche Boerse's NYSE deal seen heading for the rocks

 Yet Reuters reported last month that European Commission antitrust officials showed no sign of being swayed by last-ditch arguments to save the deal.

 For the boerse there are few alternatives to the merger.
-The takeover of NYSE Euronext, announced in February last year, capped a wave of exchange merger plans globally, but most other proposed transactions, including bids by the LSE (LSE.L), Singapore Exchange Ltd (SGXL.SI) and Nasdaq OMX Group (NDAQ.O) have since failed.
+The takeover of NYSE Euronext, announced in February last year, capped a wave of exchange merger plans globally, but most other proposed transactions, including bids by the LSE, Singapore Exchange Ltd and Nasdaq OMX Group have since failed.

 "Smaller acquisitions in eastern Europe or perhaps Spain may be an option, but a big deal such as the one with NYSE won't come along again," Equinet analyst Philipp Haessler said.